Annual Salary

 You'll need to:

 Experience in customer service would give you an advantage when looking for work.
-Foreign language skills might also be useful.
+Foreign language skills might also be useful for some jobs.

-After gaining experience, you could go on to be a supervisor, manager or flight dispatcher.
+After gaining experience, you could go on to be a customer service supervisor or manager in an airport.

 You'll need: